c-ola/c-ola/content/projects/_index.md

 draft: false
 ---

-My projects that i made that are projects
+Personal Projects that are mostly WIP